Sundried Tomato Mushroom Pasta

 Can you use sun dried tomatoes not packed in oil?

-If you are using sundried tomatoes not packed in oil, you will need to hydrate them before using in this recipe.
+Yes, be sure to hydrate them before using in this recipe.
 Pour boiling water over the tomatoes and let them soak at least 10 minutes before using in this recipe (drain away the soaking liquid before using).
 You will want to add some extra olive oil to account for the lost oil from the tomatoes.

 Can you use regular tomatoes instead?